NuGet/docs.microsoft.com-nuget/docs/quickstart/install-and-use-a-package-in-visual-studio.md

 1. From Visual Studio, select **Tools** > **NuGet Package Manager** > **Package Manager Console**.

 1. After the **Package Manager Console** pane opens, verify that the **Default project** drop-down list shows the project in which you want to install the package.
-If you have a single project in the solution, it's already selected.
+If you have a single project in the solution, it's preselected.

     :::image type="content" source="media/qs-use-04-package-manager-console.png" alt-text="media/qs-use-04-package-manager-console.png":::

 1. At the console prompt, enter the command `Install-Package Newtonsoft.Json`.
 For more information about this command, see [Install-Package](../reference/ps-reference/ps-ref-install-package.md).

-   The console window the shows output for the command.
+   The console window shows the output for the command.
 Errors typically indicate that the package isn't compatible with the project's target framework.

 ## Use the Newtonsoft.Json API in the app